-To insure compliance with standards for course content and to create a record of the course content, the contract normally accompanies the Instructor Approval Form when submitted for approval; if it does not, the study may be approved but the original of the contract must be submitted to the appropriate faculty unit or campus office within ten days of approval.
+To insure compliance with standards for course content and to create a record of the course content, the contract normally accompanies the Instructor Approval Special Course Contract Form when Form when submitted for approval; if it does not, the study may be approved but the original of the contract must be submitted to the appropriate faculty unit or campus office within ten days of approval.
 When instructors other than regular school faculty members are sponsors, this contract is required before approval is granted.

 Independent studies may be initiated at any time and should be completed by the end of the semester in which the course was initiated (Fall, Spring, and Summer).
 It is not uncommon for independent studies to enter into an "Incomplete" status when a full semester is not sufficient for completion of the course.
+If the student plans to do a study over two or more semesters, it is best to divide the credits into separate semesters of enrollment, so credit and a grade can be earned for each semester.